seud0nym/tch-gui-unhide/extras/README.md

 * manually installing the CA certificates packages using: `opkg install ca-certificates ca-bundle`

 The `update-ca-certificates` script will install the latest available certificates (and gives you the option to schedule a regular job to update them), whereas the opkg packages may not contain the latest certificates.

+##### opkg update: wget returned 8
+When using the macoers repository, you may see the error `wget returned 8`.
+The troubleshooting steps are:

+1. Make sure your CA certificates are up to date by running the update-ca-certificates script.
+1. Try and manually download a failed URL through your browser.
+This should alert you if your IP address has been banned by macoers.com.
+If that is the case, you should contact them directly and ask to be unblocked.

+# Packages Card in User Interface (after tch-gui-unhide applied)
+If you have applied `tch-gui-unhide`, you can install/remove packages through the user interface.
+You do not need to do manual update of the package lists when using the user interface.